 However, lock down and social isolation due to Covid 19 came into force before work could be started.
 Fortunately chorister Leon Jones stepped in and volunteered to isolate himself at the hall, firstly to strip out the old kitchen, arrange for a new floor and final fitting as well as disposal of the waste.

 With further contributions from Rhys Maidment of Klassic Floors and carpenter Andrew Little a new floor was laid and the units fitted.
 The finishing touches, including complete tiling of the kitchen and plumbing in the services was then done by Leon himself, again isolating himself at the hall.
 The skip to dispose of the waste was donated by choir vice president Irwyn Williams of Woodstock Skip Hire.
-The paint was obtained from B & Q Newport with a contribution by Orb Steel.
+The paint was obtained from B & Q Newport.

 A fabulous job done by all in very difficult isolation circumstances and the Choir members are extremely grateful for all who contributed materials, time and labour.